liguori/organizer/README.md

 Execute the 'src/MakeBuild.ps1' PowerShell script.
 (PS Core for Linux/Max or execute the .ps1 commands in your favourite console)

-Once the build is completed, you can run the App trough Electron:
+Once the build is completed, you can run the Electron App:

 ```bash
 cd ./src/EngagementOrganizer.App